HL7/uv-lab-rep-ig/input/pagecontent/semantic-notes.md

 # Composition status (R5)
-Composition status codes have been extended in R5 to better match different workflows and correspondence between Composition status and DiagnosticReport status.
+Composition status codes have been extended in R5 to better match different workflows and the correspondence between Composition status and DiagnosticReport status.

 |Lvl|Code|Display|Definition|
 |:---:| --------- | ----------- | ------------------------------------------------------------------------------------- |